coolsnady/hcutil/README.md

 ## License

-Package hcutil, like dcrutil is licensed under the [copyfree](http://copyfree.org) ISC License.
+Package hcutil, like hcutil is licensed under the [copyfree](http://copyfree.org) ISC License.